microsoft/fluentui/rfcs/convergence/apperance-migration.md

 👍 Pros:

-- Would work in iframes
 - Is relatively safe

 👎 Cons:

 - Creating new composition component for each input `Dropdown`, `Input`, `TextArea` and `DatePicker`
 - Composition component apperance prop wouldn't match our Fluent V9 documentation
+- Wouldn’t work in iframes
+- Does not work if repos have dependencies of another project with Fluent V9 input components (Nova)

 ### Global css selector